-In true spirit for World Hearing Day (March 3), Ireland’s national broadcaster, RTE, has made its ‘Deafening’ documentary available for free, worldwide viewing on the RTE Player platform.
-This documentary sought to explore the current experience of being deaf in Ireland (avoiding a political discourse) and succeeded at many levels, by representing the diversity in today’s
+In true spirit for World Hearing Day (March 3), Ireland’s national broadcaster, RTE, made its ‘Deafening’ documentary available for free, worldwide viewing on the RTE Player platform.
+This documentary sought to explore the current experience of being deaf in Ireland (avoiding a political discourse) and succeeded by representing the diversity in today’s deaf population –

 What is a Visiting Teacher?
 Many parents of newly-confirmed deaf children ask this, on learning of the VT service from the Department of Education.
 Over 3,300 deaf and hard-of-hearing children at mainstream schools in Ireland, are supported by 32 visiting teachers working in 29 full-time posts.
 (PDF) Visiting Teachers for Children who are Deaf/Hard-of-Hearing Parents can

 Parents’ responses are still being received by the team here, after the recent Derek Mooney radio interview with parent Eithne Carroll and Liam O’Dwyer of the CIDP. >> Listen to the podcast (RTE1, 2011).
 This email response is from Orla Sexton, a parent in Cork.
 Dear Derek, I refer to your recent interview with Eithne

 On March 23, 2008, Newstalk FM featured IDK in its Change-Makers series.
 Note: Caroline has since had two cochlear implants, which make her speech clearer now.
 Newstalk’s Louise Williams spoke with the founder of IDK, Caroline Carswell.
 Here is the full conversation.
 C: Caroline Carswell and L: Louise Williams C: ‘My name is Caroline Carswell and I’ve been

 Please ask if you would like to use text extracts from this website.
 Copyright © 2007-2019.